apache/gravitino/docs/security/access-control.md

 Only the Owner of a securable object can fully manage that resource.
 If a securable object needs to be managed by more than one person at the same time, the owner is assigned to a user group.

-The metadata object which supports ownership is as follows:
+The metadata object that supports ownership is as follows:

 | Metadata Object Type |
 |----------------------|